Revolutions of 1989: Romania

 Czechoslovak President Gustáv Husák's resignation on 10 December 1989 amounted to the fall of the communist regime in Czechoslovakia, leaving Ceaușescu's Romania as the only remaining hard-line communist regime in the Warsaw Pact.

 After having suppressed the Brașov rebellion in 1987, Nicolae Ceaușescu was re-elected for another five years as leader of the Romanian Communist Party (PCR) in November 1989, signalling that he intended to ride out the anti-communist uprisings sweeping the rest of Europe.
 As Ceaușescu prepared to go on a state visit to Iran, his Securitate ordered the arrest and exile of a local Hungarian Calvinist minister, László Tőkés, on 16 December, for sermons offending the regime.
 Tőkés was seized, but only after serious rioting erupted.
 Timișoara was the first city to react on 16 December and civil unrest continued for five days.

 Returning from Iran, Ceaușescu ordered a mass rally in his support outside Communist Party headquarters in Bucharest on 21 December.
-However, to his shock, the crowd booed and jeered him as he spoke.
+To his shock, the crowd booed and jeered him as he spoke.
 Years of repressed dissatisfaction boiled to the surface throughout the Romanian populace and even among elements in Ceaușescu's own government, and the demonstrations spread throughout the country.

 At first, the security forces obeyed Ceaușescu's orders to shoot protesters.
-However, on the morning of 22 December, the Romanian military suddenly changed sides.
+On the morning of 22 December, the Romanian military suddenly changed sides.
 This came after it was announced that defense minister Vasile Milea had committed suicide after being unmasked as a traitor.
 It was suggested that he only tried to incapacitate himself in order to be relieved from office, but the bullet hit an artery and he died soon afterwards.
 Believing Milea had actually been murdered, the rank-and-file soldiers went over virtually en masse to the revolution.
-Army tanks began moving towards the Central Committee building with crowds swarming alongside them.
+Army tanks began moving towards the Central Committee building, with crowds swarming alongside them.
 The rioters forced open the doors of the Central Committee building in an attempt to capture Ceaușescu and his wife, Elena, coming within a few meters of the couple.
-However, they managed to escape via a helicopter waiting for them on the roof of the building.
+They managed to escape via a helicopter waiting for them on the roof of the building.